ARP is required for IP on Ethernet

 ARP resolves addresses within a subnet.
 ICMP provides the tools to test whether those addresses are reachable.

-ICMP (Internet Control Message Protocol) carries error messages and diagnostic information for IP.
-It is encapsulated directly in IP packets (Protocol = 1).
+ICMP (Internet Control Message Protocol) carries messages and diagnostic information for IP.
+ICMP is encapsulated directly in IP packets (Protocol = 1).

 | ICMP Type | Name | Use |